Car Air Conditioning Components – What does this do?

 Air Con

 Air conditioning cools air and allows the inside of the car to be colder than the outside.
-This is why cars with air con are so welcome in summer – as the sun blazes, chilled air from a compressor offsets it within the car.
+This is why cars with air con are so welcome in summer – as the sun blazes, chilled air from a compressor offsets it within the vehicle.

 Even so, air con is invaluable: it is why you now rarely see modern cars with their windows down when the sun is shining…